How to Teach Homeschool Math (A Plan for Non-Math Lovers)

 Read more about why we love Teaching Textbooks here.

-Our Consumer Math curriculum embraces the “outside-the-box” spirit of homeschooling.
+After the 3 standard math classes, I like for my senior to take Consumer Math.
 It teaches math skills for real life, like how to budget, calculate income tax, and understand saving and investing.
 Even better, it fulfills one high school math credit!
 It’s a curriculum designed to set your student up for success by giving them opportunities to actually practice using math skills in real-world scenarios.

 More Christian Homeschool Curriculum